netbirdio/docs/docs/integrations/identity-providers/self-hosted/authentik.md

 ### Step 2: Create a provider

-In this step we will create "provider" and "application" for Netbird in Authentik.
+In this step, we will create "provider" and "application" for Netbird in Authentik.